Blibbo/Studio/Languages/WEB/HTML/HTML.md

 - HTML was introduced by Tim Berners-Lee in the early 90's
 - the idea was to have a markup language to structure documents on the web
+- **History: (chat gpt, ill fix l8er)**
+	- **other answer**
+		- HTML5 was developed by the Web Hypertext Application Technology Working Group (WHATWG) and later by the World Wide Web Consortium (W3C)

+	- HTML (Hypertext Markup Language) has evolved through different versions over the years, with each version introducing new features, improvements, and adjustments to accommodate the changing landscape of web development.
+Here's an overview of the major versions of HTML:

+1. **HTML 2.0:**

+    - Published in 1995.
+    - Introduced the basic structure of HTML, including headers, paragraphs, lists, links, and images.
+    - Limited in features compared to later versions.
+2. **HTML 3.2:**

+    - Published in 1997.
+    - Added support for tables, applets, text flow around images, and text alignment.
+    - Introduced the concept of forms.
+3. **HTML 4.01:**

+    - Published in 1999.
+    - Introduced style sheets (CSS) for the first time, providing more control over the presentation of web pages.
+    - Expanded support for scripting languages like JavaScript.
+    - Improved accessibility features.
+4. **XHTML (Extensible Hypertext Markup Language):**

+    - XHTML 1.0 was published in 2000, and later versions included XHTML 1.1.
+    - XHTML aimed to bring the strict syntax rules of XML to HTML.
+    - Introduced the concept of well-formed documents with XML-like syntax.
+    - XHTML was intended to be compatible with XML tools.
+5. **HTML5:**

+    - HTML5 emerged as a separate effort around 2004, with its first draft published in 2008.
+    - Developed by the Web Hypertext Application Technology Working Group (WHATWG) and later by the World Wide Web Consortium (W3C).
+    - HTML5 brought new features, including multimedia elements (audio and video), canvas for drawing graphics, local storage, and improved semantic elements.
+    - Introduced a more consistent parsing model, making it more forgiving of syntax errors.
+    - Enhanced support for mobile devices and responsive web design.
+    - HTML5 is the current and widely adopted version of HTML.

+**Most Popular Version:**

+- HTML5 is the most popular and widely adopted version of HTML.
+It is supported by modern web browsers and provides a robust set of features for web development.
+- HTML5 is favored for its simplicity, flexibility, and support for multimedia, making it suitable for a wide range of applications, including mobile development and interactive web content.

+**Changes Over the Years:**

+- HTML has undergone significant changes over the years to keep up with the evolving needs of web development.
+- The move from XHTML back to HTML5 reflected a shift towards a more forgiving syntax and a focus on practical development needs.
+- HTML5 introduced a more semantic and structured approach to web content, making it easier for developers to create accessible and maintainable websites.

+In summary, HTML has evolved from its early versions to the current HTML5, which is widely embraced for its versatility and support for modern web development practices.